 I am a Postdoctoral Fellow at the Immigration Policy Lab at Stanford University.
 I received my PhD in Political Science with distinction from Yale University in May 2018.
 I study refugee crises and humanitarian aid, working in comparative politics and political economy, with a regional focus on the Middle East.

-In my work I apply a variety of methods, including experiments and quasi-experiments, qualitative field work, and survey research, to study refugees, exile, and displacement; collective action; conflict and political violence; and humanitarian aid.
+In my work I apply a variety of methods, including experiments and quasi-experiments, qualitative field work, and survey research, to study refugee crises; collective action; conflict and political violence; and humanitarian aid.

 In my research on refugee crises, cooperation, and public goods provision, I study how social network structure affects refugee communities’ responses to collective problems.
 (Paper: Cooperation, Resources, and Network Structure)

 In related research, I study the relationship between humanitarian aid and violent conflict.
 I explore the conditions under which humanitarian aid to refugee populations exacerbates, alleviates, or has no effect on conflict.
 (Papers: Anti-Refugee Violence and Humanitarian Aid and Civil War, revise and resubmit at Journal of Conflict Resolution)